WAITING LIST: An African Union for the Future

 While the March 2018 signing of the African Continental Free Trade Area (AfCFTA) agreement in Kigali is considered a major success, the AU still faces challenges around the structure and financing of the institution.
 Among the 55 member states there are differing views on the substance of reforms as well as the form of the process.

 How is the reform process going?
 What direction is the union choosing?
 Is it equipped and ready to take on the challenges set out in its Agenda 2063?

-The Swedish Institute of International Affairs (UI), The Nordic Africa Institute and the Embassy of the Republic of Rwanda, invite you to a seminar with two members of the Reform Advisory Committee where the state of the AU will be discussed, as well as its roadmap and implementation to reform the organization.
+The Swedish Institute of International Affairs (UI), The Nordic Africa Institute and the Embassy of the Republic of Rwanda, held a seminar with two members of the Reform Advisory Committee where the state of the AU was discussed, as well as its roadmap and implementation to reform the organization.

 Cristina Duarte, Former Minister for Finance and Planning of Cabo Verde, and member of the AU Reforms Advisory Committee

 Johannes Oljelund, Director-General for International development cooperation, Sweden’s Ministry of Foreign Affairs